 Where is my 2025-2026 waste calendar?

-We usually send residents a new waste calendar at the end of every financial year, but with the FOGO rollout starting in August, we're holding off sending our residents new calendars until they start on the new system.
+We usually send residents a new waste calendar at the end of every financial year, but with the FOGO rollout starting in August, we're holding off sending residents their new calendars until they start on the new system.

 When FOGO starts at your property, you will receive a new waste calendar along with a handy FOGO guide to help you get started.
 Until then, your bin days will stay the same.